JAAlvarado-Montes/ploonetide/docs/source/pages/installation.rst

 .. note::

-   If you're a developer looking to contribute or modify the source code, please refer to the :ref:`Developer Guide <devguide>` for full setup instructions.
+   If you're a developer looking to contribute or modify the source code, please refer to the :ref:`Developer Guide <developer_guide>` for full setup instructions.